Bridging the Gap Between Promise and Performance for Microscaling FP4 Quantization: Experimental Results

-We integrate our kernels in vLLM~\citep{vllm}, and perform accuracy evaluations directly in this setup over additional models, such as Llama-3.3-70B-Instruct~\cite{dubey2024llama}, and the Qwen3~\cite{yang2024qwen25} family of models.
-The results are presented in Table~\ref{tab:real_recoveries_wrap} and aggregated in Figure~\ref{fig:recovery}.
-For this experiment, we also provide results for Quantization-Aware Training (QAT) performed using the balanced Generalized Jensen-Shannon Divergence loss~\citep{englesson2021generalizedjensenshannondivergenceloss} between the quantized and the unquantized (frozen) model token distributions on a subset of 92,995 samples (10\%) from the T\"{u}lu 3~\citep{lambert2024tulu3} instructions dataset.
+\paragraph{2.
+Real Quantization.} We integrate our kernels in vLLM~\citep{vllm}, and perform accuracy evaluations directly in this setup over additional models, such as Llama-3.3-70B-Instruct~\cite{dubey2024llama}, and the Qwen3~\cite{yang2024qwen25} family of models.
+The results are presented in Table~\ref{tab:real_recoveries_wrap} and Figure~\ref{fig:recovery}.
+For this experiment, we also provide results for Quantization-Aware Training (QAT) performed using the balanced Generalized Jensen-Shannon Divergence loss~\citep{englesson2021generalizedjensenshannondivergenceloss,lee2025unifyingblockwiseptqdistillationbased} between the quantized and the unquantized (frozen) model token distributions on a subset of 92,995 samples (10\%) from the T\"{u}lu 3~\citep{lambert2024tulu3} instructions dataset.
 The results show that accuracies measured over real kernels for the Llama-3.1-8B-Instruct model track closely with the results from simulation, with slightly lower recoveries (within 0.2-0.3\%).
 Smaller models (< 8B) and Llama-family models tend to have lower recovery rates, whereas Qwen3 models can achieve more than 99\% average recovery in NVFP4.
 For NVFP4, standard GPTQ provides the highest recoveries on average, although RTN and MR-GPTQ are also competitive, with QAT only providing very limited benefits.
 For MXFP4, MR-GPTQ provides the best recovery among PTQ methods, while QAT consistently reduces the gap to full precision.
+Additionally, in Appendix~\ref{sec:platinumbench} we analyze differences between GPTQ variants on the less noisy PlatinumBench benchmark~\citep{vendrow2025largelanguagemodelbenchmarks}.